-Best dressed lists, and Black Twitter awards aside, the real winners at Met Gala are companies who have their brands bolstered by proximity to prestige and celebrity.
+Best dressed lists and Black Twitter awards aside, the real winners at Met Gala are companies who have their brands bolstered by proximity to prestige and celebrity.

 That rarely includes independent Black designers working without the resources of brands owned by conglomerates.
-Designers (of any race) who have not been acquired by or invested into by a large firm are rarely present on the carpet at all.
+Designers (of any race) who have not been acquired by or invested in by a large firm are rarely present on the carpet at all.

 Keke Palmer wore a Sergio Hudson gown, Law Roach rocked Malyia McNaughton diamonds, Jackie Aina donned Fe Noel, Jordan Alexander and Eva Chen wore Christopher John Rogers, and AOC made a statement in Aurora James’ Brother Vellies.
 Pyer Moss (who previously laced Lena Waithe for the affair) matched his own design with jewelry from Johnny Nelson.
-Amanda Gorman, Taraji P Henson, Swizz Beatz, Alicia Keys, Allyson Felix Grace, Storm Reid, Cynthia Ervio, Winnie Harlow, Stephen and Ayesha Curry were styled by Jason Bolden.
+Amanda Gorman, Taraji P Henson, Swizz Beatz, Alicia Keys, Allyson Felix Grace, Storm Reid, Cynthia Ervio, Winnie Harlow, Stephen, and Ayesha Curry were styled by Jason Bolden.

 Is that enough?
 Hell no!
 But will it change some careers and lives?
 Yes.

-Capitalism is the ghetto but it’s where we live and we are all trying to survive it the best way we can in cubicles, on zoom sessions, and in design studios.
+Capitalism is the ghetto, but it’s where we live and we are all trying to survive it the best way we can in cubicles, on zoom sessions, and in design studios.

 As the reemergence of the infamous “dinner with Jay-Z” debate reminds us, capital is key to accomplishing.
 Black designers often do not have the capital to obtain a table at an event like this without additional support.
 That is a problem that needs to be addressed.
-We don’t have to ignore, or discredit, those who were there to do that.
+We don’t have to ignore or discredit those who were there to do that.

-Asking ‘where are the Black designers,’ erases those who were there.
+Asking ‘where are the Black designers’ erases those who were there.

-The Met Gala brings fashion veterans and civilians together once a year to judge the hits and messes on the red carpet.
+The Met Gala brings fashion veterans and civilians together once a year to judge the hits and misses on the red carpet.
 It’s fun to use our thumbs to disapprove of others but let’s not leap over the facts on the way to Tweetdeck.

-It would be nice if the costume exhibit could sustain itself on sunshine and suggested donations but that’s not the world we live in.
+It would be nice if the costume exhibit could sustain itself on sunshine and suggested donations, but that’s not the world we live in.

-The artisans who sit at the helm of their brands might be in the spotlight but the conglomerate’s coins remain front and center no matter whose name is on the inside of the bag you rented from that spot on Wooster in Soho.
+The artisans who sit at the helm of their brands might be in the spotlight, but the conglomerate’s coins remain front and center no matter whose name is on the inside of the bag you rented from that spot on Wooster in Soho.

 There were Black designers present who showed up and showed out.
 There were not enough of them present.